sqlitecloud/docs/src/pages/docs/commands/unlisten.md

 ## Description

-The UNLISTEN command is used to stop receiving notification about a particular channel/table.
+The UNLISTEN command is used to stop receiving notifications about a particular channel/table.
-In case of TABLE the channel_name can be *, that means that you'll stop receiving notification from all the tables inside the current database.
+In the case of TABLE, the channel_name can be *, meaning you'll stop receiving notifications from all the tables inside the current database.

 ## Return